 How Data Breaches Happen

-Another massive reason data breaches happen: There are more security risks and threat vectors in our increasingly digital age than ever.
+Another massive reason data breaches happen is that there are more security risks and threat vectors in our increasingly digital age than ever.
 “The complexity and sophistication of cyber threats are continually evolving,” Teevan says.

 Broadly speaking, those threats usually fit into one (or more) of the following categories: